hannes/MonetDBLite/README.md

 con.close(); //Don't forget! :)
 ```

-As seen in the example, the `MonetDBEmbeddedDatabase` calls weren't required for better portability of the JDBC Embedded
+As seen in the example, the `MonetDBEmbeddedDatabase` calls were not required for better portability of the JDBC
-connection.
+Embedded connection.
 What really happens is when starting a JDBC Embedded connection, it checks if there is a
 `MonetDBEmbeddedDatabase` instance running in the provided directory, otherwise an exception is thrown.
 While closing,
 if it's the last connection, the `MonetDBEmbeddedDatabase` will shut down.